 The 100th day of school is a day worth celebrating—with gusto!
-You and your kids have been working hard and growing like crazy.
-So throw a party and include some of these terrific activities.
-We gathered ones that work both virtually and in a socially-distant classroom.
+You and your students have been working hard and growing like crazy.
+So throw a 100th day party and include some of these terrific activities.
 The best part?
 You can sneak in lots of learning, and your students will just think they’re having fun!

 1. Make 100th Day Crowns!

-Send home instructions or lay out supplies to make them in the classroom!
-These crowns are worth wearing to celebrate 100th Day.
+Lay out supplies to make these fun crowns that are worth wearing to celebrate 100th Day.

 Learn More: SimplySweetTeaching